swiftlang/swift-evolution/proposals/NNNN-init-accessors.md

 With this proposal, all of `self` is initialized if:
 * All stored properties are initialized on all paths, and
-* All computed properties with `init` accessors are virtually initialized on all paths.
+* All computed properties with `init` accessors are initialized on all paths.

-An assignment to a computed property with an `init` accessor before all of `self` is initialized will virtually initialize the computed property and initialize all of the stored properties specified in its `initializes` clause:
+An assignment to a computed property with an `init` accessor before all of `self` is initialized will call the computed property's `init` accessor and initialize all of the stored properties specified in its `initializes` clause:

 ```swift
 struct S {